Tame fields, Graded Rings and Finite Complete Sequences of Key Polynomials: Introduction

 In Section \ref{Purely} we make some considerations on purely inertial and purely ramified extensions.
-We prove some relations between these extensions, ${\rm gr}(K)$ being perfect and the corresponding \textit{module of Kähler differentials} being trivial.
-This is related to the studies developed recently in \cite{cutkoskykuhlmannKahlerDeeplyRamified}, \cite{cutkoskykuhlmannrzepkaIndependetDefect} and \cite{josneiSpivaKahlerDif} about \textit{deeply ramified fields}.
-We prove that if ${\rm gr}(K)$ is perfect, then purely inertial extensions and purely ramified extensions have trivial corresponding module of Kähler differentials (Proposition \ref{propPurelyInertialOmega0} and Proposition \ref{propPurelyRamifiedOmega0}).
+We will study the corresponding \textit{module of Kähler differentials} of these extensions when $vK$ is $p$-divisible or $Kv$ is perfect.
+This module is related to the studies developed recently in \cite{cutkoskykuhlmannKahlerDeeplyRamified}, \cite{cutkoskykuhlmannrzepkaIndependetDefect} and \cite{josneiSpivaKahlerDif} about \textit{deeply ramified fields}.

-We end this paper with an appendix where we prove some lemmas which detail the construction of the example given in Section \ref{SimplyDefectless}.
+\textbf{Acknowledgments.} The author would like to thank J. Novacoski and M. Spivakovsky for the discussions, suggestions and the careful reading of the first version of this paper.
+I also would like to thank the anonymous referee for providing useful suggestions that improved the exposition of the results.

-\textbf{Acknowledgments.} The author would like to thank J. Novacoski and M. Spivakovsky for the discussions, suggestions and the careful reading of this first version of the paper.
+During the realization of this project the author was supported by a grant from Funda\c c\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (process numbers 2021/13531-0 and 2023/04651-8).